Ziang-Lu/Design-Patterns/3-Structural Patterns/6-Proxy Pattern/Proxy Pattern.md

 ## Applicability

-* When we <u>want to do something more about the original object which is not in the scope of the original object</u>
+* When we want to do something more about the original object which is not in the scope of the original object

-  * <u>Control access to the original object</u>
+  * Control access to the original object
-  * <u>Additional functionality should be provided when accessing the original object</u>
+  * Additional functionality should be provided when accessing the original object

 <br>